Fernandadp/100-days-of-code/r2-log.md

 After failing last year in completing 100 Days of Code (only got to day 29), I want to give myself a second chance!
 There are some courses/projects that I would like to finish in this time:
 - [x] **FreeCodeCamp React Tutorial: Hotel Reservation Site** (https://www.youtube.com/watch?v=LXJOvkVYQqA&t=7240s)
-- FreeCodeCamp React Tutorial: Weather App with RESTful APIs (https://www.youtube.com/watch?v=cdBvSlVCOXw&t=1s)
+- [ ] FreeCodeCamp React Tutorial: Weather App with RESTful APIs (https://www.youtube.com/watch?v=cdBvSlVCOXw&t=1s)
-- FreeCodeCamp React Tutorial: E-commerce Site (https://www.youtube.com/watch?v=wPQ1-33teR4&list=PLWKjhJtqVAbkArDMazoARtNz1aMwNWmvC&index=3&t=0s)
+- [ ] FreeCodeCamp React Tutorial: E-commerce Site (https://www.youtube.com/watch?v=wPQ1-33teR4&list=PLWKjhJtqVAbkArDMazoARtNz1aMwNWmvC&index=3&t=0s)
+- [ ] FreeCodeCamp Front End Libraries Certification:
+  + [ ] React
+  + [ ] React and Redux
+  + [ ] Front End Libraries Projects
-- PluralSight JavaScript Courses
+- PluralSight JavaScript Courses:
+  + [x] Practical Design Patterns in JavaScript

 Those are some ideas.
 Of course I have tons of other ideas/half done projects/courses/tutorials that I would like to finish, but this is more than enough to start.